groffless/groffless.github.io/README.md

 # Hosting A Resume Using GitHub Pages and Markdown

-### Purpose of a README
+### Introduction
 --------------

-Hello and welcome to my Markdown tutorial where we will look at the techniques and tools you can use with Markdown and later be able to use those tools and techniques to further your knowledge of how to properly write a Markdown.
+Hello and welcome to my [GitHub Pages](https://pages.github.com/) tutorial where we will create our own static website in GitHub Pages using Markdown.
 First of all, what is Markdown?
-Markdown is a lightweight markup language that is easy to read.
-It is like an easier version of writing HTML and used for many different things, most notably as an overview for a project.
-Inside a project you will likely find a README.md file that includes documentation about their project, how to run it, if there are any bugs involved, etc.
+Markdown is a lightweight markup language which is very easy to read.
+It is like a less confusing version of writing HTML and is used for many different things, most notably as an overview for projects.
+Inside a project, you will likely find a README.md file that includes the documentation about the project, how to run it as well if there are any bugs involved.

+If you want to learn more about documentation you should check out Andrew Etter's book where he talks about techniques you can use in your writing.
+He talks about the importance of using lightweight markup languages and why you should use a static website.
+He also explains why distributing PDFs is not worth it as you are not updating PDFs like you are when writing with a markup language.

 ### Prerequisites
 -------------
 To start writing markdown you are going to need an editor.
-There are plenty of markdown editors you can easily find online for free such as Typora.
-I use Visual Studio Code, which is not necessarily the best for writing Markdown, but enough for what I need with its built-in features and extentions.
+There are plenty of markdown editors you can easily find online for free such as [Typora](https://typora.io/).
+I use [Visual Studio Code](https://code.visualstudio.com/), which is not necessarily the best for writing Markdown, but enough for what I need with its built-in features and extensions.

 Before continuing you need to have some sort of basic knowledge of markdown.
 I suggest looking at one of the two markdown tutorials that can be found under [More Resources](#more-resources) towards the bottom of the page.

-Once you know a bit of how Markdown works you are ready to learn some recommendations of techniques you could use to improve your skills of using Markdown.

 When writing a markdown you want to think about your reader.
-You want you content to be discoverable, easy to find.
+You want your content to be discoverable and easy to find.
 If no one is reading your documentation, then who is it for?
 You are writing for your reader and no one else.

 ### Instructions